-Whether you want to sing opera, play jazz piano, perform on Broadway, or join an indie rock band, the music program empowers you to pursue your dreams by connecting you with valuable opportunities.
-We offer a bachelor of arts degree in music that allows you to choose an academic or performance emphasis.
-You can also choose an emphasis in ensembles, instrumental, or voice.
+Whether you want to sing opera, play jazz piano, perform on Broadway, or join an indie rock band, the Music program empowers you to pursue your dreams by connecting you with valuable opportunities.

 An audition is required to become a music major and you must audition on the instrument you plan to major in.
 Live auditions are held annually in January, February, and March.

 - Understand music theory from the common practice period to the present, including both tonal theory (harmony, the rules of voice leading, and four-part writing), and post-tonal theory.

 - Develop aural skills sufficient for competent melodic/harmonic/rhythmic dictation and sight-singing.

 - Study the history of western classical music including forms and styles, and its connection to western culture.

 - Achieve excellence on a particular instrument or voice in solo and ensemble performance.

 - Communicate clearly and meaningfully about music and related subjects.